pachterlab/kb_docs/docs/source/sc/webpages/splitseq_preprocessing.rst

 .. note::

-   Here we use `-x SPLiT-SEQ` which applies to SPLiT-seq versions 1 and 2.
-We can design a custom technology string for newer versions of SPLiT-seq; for example, SPLiT-seq version 3 would be ``-x "1,10,18,1,30,38,1,50,58:1,0,10:0,0,0"`` (8-bp barcodes separated by 12-bp linkers).
-See the technology (-x) string section for more details.
+   Here we use `-x SPLIT-SEQ` which applies to SPLiT-seq versions 1 and 2.
+We can design a custom technology string for newer versions of SPLiT-seq.
+For example, SPLiT-seq version 3 would be ``-x "1,10,18,1,30,38,1,50,58:1,0,10:0,0,0"`` (8-bp barcodes separated by 12-bp linkers).
+See the :ref:`Technologies and the -x string <technologies-section>` section for more details.

-The count matrices will be located in ``counts_unfiltered_modified`` (note: this directory contains the count matrices generated from the "modified" barcodes wherein the random oligomer barcodes were replaced by polyT barcodes -- this is what we want to use; however, the count matrices produced from the original unmodified barcodes are also outputted in a separate directory).
+The count matrices with collapsed random-oligo and polyT barcodes will be stored in ``counts_unfiltered_modified``.
+The count matrices produced from the original unmodified barcodes are also outputted in a separate directory.

-Next, we load in the AnnData object that is generated in that directory:
+Next, we load in the AnnData object that is generated in the `counts_unfiltered_modified` directory for downstream analysis:

 .. code-block:: python